liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/08-search-and-indexing/02-enabling-search-and-indexing-for-guestbooks/04-indexing-guestbooks.markdown

 }
 ```

-Because @product@ supports localization, you should too.
+Because @sharepoint@ supports localization, you should too.
 The above code gets
 the default locale from the Site by passing the `Guestbook`'s group ID to
 the `getSiteDefaultLocale` method, then using it to get the localized name
 of the Guestbook's title field.
 The retrieved Site locale is appended to the